 In the event of an issue, critical incident or crisis, it is essential to have good people around who can help immediately.

 We surround ourselves with people we know have been there, done it and won’t let you down.
-All the team have been or remain active practitioners in their respective fields which is important – our consultancy provided is based on real experience and not just theory or through advising others.
+All the team have been or remain active practitioners in their respective fields which is important – our consultancy services are based on real experience and not just theory or through advising others.
 Quite simply, your organisation shouldn’t be dealing with serious incidents all the time but it is at the heart of everything we do.
 We are trusted partners with over 100 clients, from industry leading brands to ‘one-man bands’.
 Naturally, all our team are vetted and hold Enhanced Disclosure and Barring Service checks.

 Pharos is delighted to work with a range of selected partner organisations from the sectors we work with.

 Julian Penney – Managing Director

 Julian has managed risk in a variety of environments and sectors, firstly as a Commissioned Officer in the British Army and latterly as a Director within one of the worlds largest travel companies.
 Julian’s experience ranges from training local soldiers in Sierra Leone, leading school expeditions to being responsible for the safety management and incident support systems of a leading educational travel businesses.
 Julian holds full national health and safety qualifications, is a qualified Expedition Leader, a Fellow of the Royal Geographical Society and a full member of the national Outdoor Education Advisers’ Panel (OEAP).
 Having held a senior role within a highly successful global travel business, Julian understands the commercial reality of managing safety and professional incident support.
 Julian is also a volunteer Search Technician with Berkshire Lowland Search and Rescue which ensures he keeps up to date with the ‘on the ground’ realities of serious incidents.

 Julian founded Pharos and takes a leading role in all aspects of service delivery, but also knows when others would be more suited to supporting a particular incident or project!